 Some modern units also include sensors that can detect if there is a clog in the drainage system.
 Even so, it never hurts to check the drain pan when you are cleaning your filters or performing other routine maintenance on your unit.

 How to Clean Your AC Drain Line in 6 Steps

 Troubleshooting your drain line can easily be done without calling a professional.
 But, depending on the condition of your AC drain line, you may need a second pair of hands.
 You will need to gather a few everyday household items before getting started.

 - Stiff wire brush

 - Distilled Vinegar

 Step 1.
 Turn off Your AC Unit

 Make sure your AC unit is completely off before locating your drain line.
-In addition to turning off the system at your thermostat, also locate the breaker box and switch the AC unit to off.
+In addition to turning off the system at your thermostat, locate the breaker box and switch the AC unit off.
 Many units will also have a shut-off box near the outdoor unit known as a service disconnect.
 It’s a good idea to turn this off, too, while doing any maintenance or repair on your AC unit.
 This will ensure a safe work environment for cleaning.

 Step 2.
 Find Your AC Drain Line